-At the University of Cincinnati students will complete an in depth, comprehensive, master’s in criminal investigation as a 11-course curriculum.
-Once completed graduates will be ready for real world careers in many areas of the Criminal Justice field.
+At the University of Cincinnati, students will complete an in-depth, comprehensive, master’s in a criminal investigation as an 11-course curriculum.
+Once completed graduates will be ready for real-world careers in many areas of the Criminal Justice field.
 This degree also provides students with current information on corrections, policy measures, and criminology for today’s criminal justice studies.
-With the accelerated education format, students can finish their master’s in criminal investigation studies in less than one year for full time students.
-Part time enrollees may be able to finish in less than two years.
+With the accelerated education format, students can finish their master’s in criminal investigation studies in less than one-year as full-time students.
+Part-time enrollees may be able to finish in less than two years.
 All courses are available online with real-world applications.
-University of Cincinnati offers six enrollment periods and several concentrated programs.
+The University of Cincinnati offers six enrollment periods and several concentrated programs.

 The master’s in criminal justice degrees are accredited by the Higher Learning Commission.
-Spring semester of 2022 offers an Application Fee Waiver.
+The spring semester of 2022 offers an Application Fee Waiver.
 University of Cincinnati’s Master’s in Criminal Justice programs rank at 11th place for best in the Nation by the U.S. News & World Report (2021).

 8. University of North Alabama